IBE160/SG-Oslo-Best/docs/ux-design-specification.md

 ### 1.1 Design System Choice

-The chosen design system is **Shadcn/UI**.
-This decision is based on its strong alignment with the project's needs for a clean, modern, and intuitive UI, its high customizability, excellent accessibility features, and seamless integration with Tailwind CSS and Next.js.
+After a collaborative review of several options, the chosen design system is **Shadcn/UI**.
+This choice, driven by user feedback, is based on its strong alignment with the project's needs for a clean, modern, and intuitive UI, its high customizability, excellent accessibility features, and seamless integration with Tailwind CSS and Next.js.
 Shadcn/UI, built on Radix Primitives, allows for full control over the code, enabling a bespoke design while leveraging proven component patterns.

 **Version:** The project will standardize on a recent, stable version of Shadcn/UI, which will be documented in the project's `package.json`.
 For initial planning, assume **v0.8.0**.